ARE A "BYGDELAG" (organization which focuses on a

 Stevne details and registration form will be in our June Nyheter Brev newsletter

-ago each lag (organization) held their own stevne
+years ago each lag (organization) held their own

-before they discovered they could share in overall
+stevne before they discovered they could share in

-costs, invite a broader range of speakers, attract
+overall costs, invite a broader range of speakers,

-quality vendors, etc. Also because of their proximity
+attract quality vendors, etc. Also because of their

 Are you willing to volunteer some time and talent at the Stevne?

 We can use some help with a variety of tasks at the Stevne: spend an hour or two assisting in the Hospitality Room, take photos of Stevne activities, work at the Trønderlag membership table and perhaps things we haven't thought of yet.
-Please contact Linda Schwartz, or vice president, Trudy DeKeuster, for more information about our needs.
+Please contact any of our offices, for more information about our needs.